-Presence of oxalic acid in mushrooms can decrease calcium levels in the bearded dragon body.
+The presence of oxalic acid in mushrooms can decrease calcium levels in the bearded dragon body.
 Oxalates react with calcium to create an insoluble and indigestible compound known as calcium oxalate (CaC2O4).
-As a result calcium which is an essential mineral in the beardie’s body is greatly reduced.
+As a result, calcium which is an essential mineral in the beardie’s body is greatly reduced.

 To make for the low calcium levels, the body tends to get calcium from available sources such as bones.
 This leads a condition called metabolic bone disease where bones become soft and weak.

 Signs of metabolic bone disease in bearded dragons include deformed limbs, arched spine, limping, bone fracture, lethargy among others.

 3. Mushroom Toxicity